Skip to content

 max_size int, list of int

-maximum size of smallest side of the image after the transformation.
+Maximum size of smallest side of the image after the transformation.
 When using a list, max size will be randomly selected from the values in the list.

 interpolation OpenCV flag